dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The following figures show purely schematic representations of the C-DNS format to convey the high-level structure of the C-DNS format. (#cdns-format-detailed-description) provides a detailed discussion of the CBOR representation and individual elements.

+Data items annotated (q) are only present when a query/response has a query, and those annotated (r) are only present when a query/response response is present.

 ~~~~
 +-------+